twocentsmusic/PSYC341OER/_pages/sensation-perception.md

 <figure style="float:right;margin-left:10px;margin-top:7px;width:50%">
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/afterimage.jpg" >
     <figcaption> Figure 3.
 Stare at the center of the Canadian flag for fifteen seconds.
 Then, shift your eyes away to a white wall or blank piece of paper.
 You should see an "after image" in a different color scheme.
-Image: Adam Privitera, CC-BY-NC-SA 4.0</figcaption>
+[3] </figcaption>
 </figure>

 Our cones allow us to see details in normal light conditions, as well as color.
 We have cones that respond *preferentially*, not exclusively, for red, green and blue (Svaetichin, 1955).
 This **trichromatic theory** is not new; it dates back to the early 19th century (Young, 1802; Von Helmholtz, 1867).
 This theory, however, does not explain the odd effect that occurs when we look at a white wall after staring at a picture for around 30 seconds.
 Try this: stare at the image of the flag in Figure 3 for 30 seconds and then immediately look at a sheet of white paper or a wall.
 According to the trichromatic theory of color vision, you should see white when you do that.
 Is that what you experienced?
 As you can see, the trichromatic theory doesn’t explain the *afterimage* you just witnessed.
 This is where the **opponent-process theory** comes in (Hering, 1920).
 This theory states that our cones send information to *retinal ganglion cells* that respond to *pairs* of colors (red-green, blue-yellow, black-white).
 These specialized cells take information from the cones and compute the difference between the two colors—a process that explains why we cannot see reddish-green or bluish-yellow, as well as why we see afterimages.
 Color deficient vision can result from issues with the cones or retinal ganglion cells involved in color vision.